Azq2/perl-html5-dom/README.md

 ### parseAsync

-Pasrsing html in background thread.
+Parsing html in background thread.
 Can use with different ways:

 1\.
 Manual wait parsing completion when you need.